inkytonik/atom-sbt/README.md

 Open the top-level directory of an sbt project in Atom.
 An interactive sbt session can then be started within Atom using the "Sbt: Toggle Panel" command (`alt-shift-O`).
-This command will open a new terminal panel using terminal-plus and run sbt in it.
+This command will open a new terminal panel and run sbt in it.

 By default, the sbt package assumes that the sbt script can be invoked as `/usr/local/bin/sbt`.
 Use the "sbt Script" setting to specify a different location.